Why You Shouldn’t Let a Meniscus Tear Go Untreated

 Our Capital Orthopaedics team is highly experienced at diagnosing and treating meniscus tears in the most effective way possible.

 Can a meniscus tear heal on its own?

-If you’re reading this blog, then chances are you have already been diagnosed with, or suspect that you have a meniscus tear.
+If you’re reading this blog, the chances are you have already been diagnosed with, or suspect that you have a meniscus tear in the knee.